sylvainhalle/pagegen/Readme.md

 file is runnable and stand-alone, or can be used as a library, so it can be moved around to the location of your choice.

+### Dependencies

+This project depends on:

+- [Synthia](https://github.com/liflab/synthia), a data structure generator

+Dependencies can be individually downloaded by typing:

+    ant download-deps

 About the author
 ----------------